Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

 This will give you access to the `Web3MobileWallet` object.
 You can then use this to send transactions to the wallet.
-Again, when you want to access the wallet, it has to be through the `transact` function's callback.
+Again, when you want to access the wallet, it has to be through the function `transact` function's callback.

 ### Signing and sending transactions